abir-mnr/reacted/study notes.md

 Import OurCustomComponent from './OurCustomComponent';
 ```

-## Wriitng html classes and input 'for' in jsx:
+## Wriitng html classes and input 'for attribute in jsx:
 For writing class names in jsx we need to use 'className' attribute.
 For giving a for attribute to a input we need to use 'htmlFor' attribute.